kgrid-objects/score/docs/README.md

 ### Explore the SCORE KO using Swagger

-Follow [this link](https://editor.swagger.io/?url=https://activator.kgrid.org/99999/score/v1/service-specification.yaml) to try out the SCORE KO in the Swagger Editor follow the link below.
+Follow [this link](https://editor.swagger.io/?url=https://activator.kgrid.org/99999/score/v1/service-specification.yaml) to try out the SCORE KO in the Swagger Editor.

-Follow the editor instructions to try out the SCORE interface.
-The Swagger Editor prepopulates the request with the example from the service description.
+The [Swagger Editor](https://swagger.io/tools/swagger-editor/) prepopulates the request with the example from the service description.
 You can change the input parameters to see how CHD risk is affected in the payload returned by the Knowledge Object.

 ### Starting from source code